-Why you need to know your family medical history
+Why you should talk to your family about your medical history

 If your uncle has heart disease, your grandmother had a stroke and a cousin has diabetes, you’d likely feel empathy for them.
 But there’s something else you should do.